ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 **Hit Rad** - not supported - meant to hold the distance (in meters) from the target point that will qualify the waypoint as complete.
 This command is not supported.
-Instead the :ref:`WPNAV_RADIUS<WPNAV_RADIUS>` parameter should be used (see "WP Radius" field in above screen shot or adjust through the Standard Parameters List).
+Instead, the :ref:`WPNAV_RADIUS<WPNAV_RADIUS>` parameter should be used (see "WP Radius" field in the above screenshot or adjust through the Standard Parameters List).
 Even the :ref:`WPNAV_RADIUS<WPNAV_RADIUS>` is only used when the waypoint has a Delay.
 With no delay specified the waypoint will be considered complete when the virtual point that the vehicle is chasing